gaqzi/reflections/README.md

 ## Contributions

-If you've spotted an errata and want to fix it, then—
+If you've spotted an errata and want to fix it, then:

 * Fork the repo and headover to the root directory.
 * Create a feature branch.